Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Discussion

 \section{Discussion}

-We introduce the challenge of unsupervised prior learning and highlight its significance in pose estimation.
+We introduce the challenge of unsupervised categorical prior learning and highlight its significance in pose estimation.
 To address this, we propose a novel method called Pose Prior Learner (PPL).
 PPL utilizes a hierarchical memory to store compositional parts of learnable prototypical poses, which are distilled into a general pose prior for any object category.
-Our experimental results show that PPL requires no additional knowledge and outperforms recent competitive baselines in video pose estimation.
+Our experimental results show that PPL requires no additional human annotations and outperforms recent competitive baselines in pose estimation.
 Notably, the learned prior proves to be even more effective in pose estimation than methods that rely on human-defined priors.
 With hierarchical memory and learned priors, PPL can perform iterative inferences and robustly estimate poses in occluded scenes.
+More importantly, this work proposes a new perspective on prior learning: we first estimate individual instances, and then distill their common structure into a categorical prior that captures the shared configuration of the category.
+This shows that prior knowledge can naturally emerge purely from visual observations.

-Despite outstanding performance in unsupervised pose estimation, PPL has several limitations.
-For instance, it requires video data captured in static backgrounds.
-Additionally, PPL learns 2D priors, which makes it difficult to capture real-world 3D postures.
-Thus, PPL struggles in scenarios where foreground objects involve rotations or significant shape changes.
-Extending PPL to incorporate 3D priors will be a key focus of our future research.
+Despite strong results of PPL, our work has several limitations.
+Currently, it learns only 2D priors, which limits its ability to model 3D rotations and significant shape variations.
+Future work will focus on extending PPL to 3D priors, and integrating more powerful backbones, such as Vision Transformers, to capture richer and more accurate priors.